CSUF Teacher Induction Program FAQ

 Please visit the Teacher Induction Program Application page for more information.

-Once we have reviewed and accepted your application, you can then fill out the CTC extension request form, have your employer complete the "Employing Agency" portion
+the courses, you can then fill out the CTC extension request form, have your employer complete the "Employing Agency" portion

 of the extension form, and then send it to us at coetip@fullerton.edu so that we can complete the "Induction Program" portion of your extension request